What Is Experimental EDM? Trap, Glitch & Alien Sound Design

 As Trap music surged into the mainstream in the 2010s, electronic producers saw its potential.
 Artists like TNGHT (Hudson Mohawke and Lunice) and RL Grime took the rhythmic intensity of Southern Trap and infused it with the massive sounds of EDM.
 This "EDM Trap" era was huge, but it also developed its own set of rules.

 Experimental Trap emerged from a desire to break free.
 Producers, armed with increasingly powerful software, began asking, "What else can we do?"
 They started to look outside the genre for inspiration.
-The intricate drum patterns of 90s Hip Hop, the hypnotic synth lines of classic Rave music, and the aggressive textures of Electro House were all thrown into the sonic blender.
+The detailed drum patterns of 90s Hip Hop, the hypnotic synth lines of classic Rave music, and the aggressive textures of Electro House were all thrown into the sonic blender.

 The philosophy became simple: there are no sacred sounds.
 A vocal is a texture to be granulated.
 A drum loop is a suggestion to be pulled apart.
 This commitment to sonic exploration is the genre's true foundation.
 It respects its origins but refuses to be limited by them.